Driven to succeed on and off the field

-What activities await our group in Akron?
+What activities await our group in Greater Akron?

-When you bring your sports group to Akron you’ll notice a small-town feel mixed with the benefits of big-city entertainment.
+When you bring your sports group to Greater Akron you’ll notice a small-town feel mixed with the benefits of big-city entertainment.
 The city has plenty to offer for everyone from nature lovers to foodies, so you can maximize your free time and make memories to last long after you return home.

 We already know sports is a hot topic among your group, so why not spend your downtime watching some of the local Akron athletes at their best?
-The RubberDucks at Canal Park, University of Akron Zips sports teams and Akron Racers at Firestone Stadium all will leave you cheering and provide that extra bit of off-the-field inspiration.
+The Akron RubberDucks at Canal Park, The University of Akron Zips sports teams and Akron Racers at Firestone Stadium all will leave you cheering and provide that extra bit of off-the-field inspiration.

-Now What?
-Click the Instant Info Logo to let us connect you with Akron/Summit CVB
+Let us connect you with Akron/Summit CVB

 Sports Development Strategist